grexor/pybio/README.md

 ```
 pybio ensembl homo_sapiens      # downloads the latest version of Ensembl homo_sapiens assembly and annotation
-pybio ensembl homo_sapiens 109  # downloads a specific version of Ensembl homo_sapiens assembly and annotation
+pybio ensembl homo_sapiens 109  # downloads a specific version (in this case, v109) of Ensembl homo_sapiens assembly and annotation
 ```

 This will download the FASTA sequence, GTF if you have STAR and salmon installed, will also build an index of the genome for both.